Home Columns Books Papers Biography Contact

 Does the Bin Laden Decapitated Snake Still Have Life?

 Was the killing of Osama Bin Laden “justice,” as President Obama has said, or was it “vengeance,” as both critics and admirers claim?
 Justice, technically, could have been served by putting that monster on trial—or a succession of trials everywhere he had ordered mass murders (Kenya, Yemen, Bali, Mumbai, London, Spain, and the United States).
-Taking him out, the way we did, where he was confined to the house just like his women, could be said to be vengeance, but I don’t think it was. more...
+Taking him out, the way we did, where he was confined to the house just like his women, could be said to be vengeance, but I don’t thi more...

 Print